caesarra2/C-language-basics/README.md

 	return 0;
 }
 ```
 Allocating memory with *malloc()* is just half of the fun of memory management.
-The other half is deallocating that memory when we no longer need it.
+The other half is deallocating that memory when we no longer need it.<br>
 We use the *free()* function to deallocate memory which has been previously allocated by *malloc()*.
-This removes the memory which 'p1' points to; doesn't remove the pointer itself, so you could possibly reuse 'p1' later if needed.
+This removes the memory which 'p1' points to; doesn't remove the pointer itself, so you could possibly reuse 'p1' later if needed.<br>
-A **very important rule** is that you should always balance the usage of *malloc()* and *free()*, otherwise you could end up with a memory leak — that is, memory that has been allocated but can no longer be used.
+A **very important rule** is that you should always balance the usage of *malloc()* and *free()*, otherwise you could end up with a memory leak — that is, memory that has been allocated but can no longer be used.<br>
-**Also important** that you can't use *free()* to to free memory created by declaring ordinary variables(That is handled automatically when the program exits).
+**Also important** that you can't use *free()* to to free memory created by declaring ordinary variables(That is handled automatically when the program exits).<br>
 ```C
 int* pt = (int*)malloc(sizeof(int)); // Ok
 free(pt); // Ok